angular/angular/aio/content/guide/universal.md

 To ensure that clients can only download the files that they are permitted to see, put all client-facing asset files in the `/dist` folder and only honor requests for files from the `/dist` folder.

-The following Node Express code routes all remaining requests to `/dist`, and returns a `404 - NOT FOUND` error if the file isn't found.
+The following Node.js Express code routes all remaining requests to `/dist`, and returns a `404 - NOT FOUND` error if the file isn't found.

 <code-example path="universal/server.ts" header="server.ts (static files)" region="static"></code-example>